FBK ranks 1st in Italy for scientific excellence in three areas

 FBK ranks 1st as well in the historical studies and political and social sciences areas and for employment impact and number of spin-offs acquired from the market (Third mission).
 This is the figure that emerges from the results of the national exercise on the Evaluation of Research Quality (VQR 2011- 2014) formally released yesterday in Rome in the presence of the Minister of Education, University and Research, Valeria Fedeli.

-“This success”, stressed FBK President Francesco Profumo, “confirms the Foundation’s excellence in pursuing its mission, both for the quality of its scientific production, and for the full economic and employment impact generated by our strong investment in innovation and connection to the local area.
+“This success”, stressed FBK President Francesco Profumo, “confirms the Foundation’s excellence in pursuing its mission, both for the quality of its scientific production and for the full economic and employment impact generated by our strong investment in innovation and connection to the local area.
 In this FBK is actually a unique case in Italy. ”

-Looking at the details of the evaluation on the scientific production, the excellence in Industrial and Information Engineering stands out: the two centers, ICT (Information Technology) and CMM (Materials and Microsystems) jointly obtained a score of 0.8, with ICT which, thanks to its 0.91 points, ranks first in its field.
+Looking at the details of the evaluation on the scientific production, the excellence in Industrial and Information Engineering stands out: the two centres, ICT (Information Technology) and CMM (Materials and Microsystems) jointly obtained a score of 0.8, with ICT which, thanks to its 0.91 points, ranks first in its field.

 FBK also ranks second in the overall ranking of the 17 research institutions (supervised and unsupervised by the Ministry of Education that voluntarily underwent the evaluation) with a +52% compared to the average.